-When will we use peace to end oppression?
+When will we use peace to put an end to terror?
 Fight with words instead of bombs and guns and blood?
-When statesmen praise high principle and teach the rule of law,

-Instead of pandering to partisans and slinging ugly mud.
+When statesmen praise high principle and teach the Rule of Law, Instead of pandering to partisans and slinging ugly mud.

-When will we see the sickness that is killing us within?
-Disease that only fairness and equality can cure?
-When will the warring factions acquiesce That only Justice when she's blindfolded is pure?
+Who will cure the sickness that is killing us within?
+The disease that only fairness and equality can cure?
+When will the worldwide factions finally agree That only by her blindfold is Justice ever pure?

-Why does it happen, the horrors of war?
+Why, then, does it happen, the horrors of war?
 Why are the innocent killed?
 Why are the terrors of hatred unleashed And the voice of dissent harshly stilled?

 Where is the answer to stop all this pain?
 Where the shelter to which we can run?
-Where the Truth that was told on that Fourth of July, One for all, all are equal, ... all one?
+Where the Truth that was told on that Fourth of July, One for all, all are equal ... all One?

-An eye for an eye is the stench that I smell, I have heard ...
-I know where it begins.
+An eye for an eye is the stench that I smell, I have heard.
+Oh, yes, I know where it begins.
 Those fools on the hill still ignore the people's will, So it happens, and it's happened once again.

-Long ago the doors were closed At Independence Hall in June.
-They worked, those men who made us free, Locked in that crowded room,
+Long ago the doors were closed at Independence Hall in June.
+They fought with ink, those men who sought to set us free.
+Wise men locked together in that crowded summer room, They locked horns with words our leaders now refuse to see.